dhiiiinnn7/Ransomware-Detection-and-Mitigation-for-Smart-Business-Management-System-IoT-Networks/README.md

 - **MCU 3 - Temperature Monitor.py**: This script is used to monitor and control the room temperature.
 It collects temperature data from sensors and can trigger alerts or actions if the temperature goes beyond predefined thresholds.

-- **RANSOMWARE.py**: This script simulates ransomware behavior.
-It mimics the actions of ransomware on the network, such as encrypting files and demanding ransom, to test the effectiveness of the implemented security measures.

 - **RESTRICTED AREA DOOR.py**: This script controls the access to restricted areas by managing the door mechanism.
 It ensures that only authorized personnel with valid ID cards can enter these areas.

 - **SBC 1 - Fire Alert.py**: This script manages the fire alert system.
 It processes data from fire detection sensors and triggers alarms and notifications to alert users and administrators of potential fire hazards.